ajhopf/investment-calculator/README.md

 This is a tiny project that i developed so i could start practicing using React again after months of using only Angular as a front-end framework.

-Simply select:
+How to use it:
-- the amount of your current savings
+- Set the amount of your current savings;
-- the amount of yearly savings
+- Set the amount of yearly savings;
-- how much interest per year the investment will yield
+- Set how much interest per year the investment will yield;
-- how long the investment duration is
+- Set how long the investment duration is;
-- Click calculate ...
+- Click calculate and ...
 BOOM!
-- See the power of compound interest.
+- Be amazed with the power of compound interest.

 ## Getting Started with Create React App